serokell/blog-posts/typed-lambda-calculus/article.md

 ## Polymorphic lambda-calculi

 > Double-barreled names in science may be special for two reasons: some belong to ideas so subtle that they required two collaborators to develop; and some belong to ideas so sublime that they possess two independent discoverers.
-> \[...
-T]he Hindley-Milner type system and the Girard-Reynolds polymorphic lambda calculus \[are the] ideas of the second sort.
+> \[...] the Hindley-Milner type system and the Girard-Reynolds polymorphic lambda calculus \[are the] ideas of the second sort.
 >
 > -- Philip Wadler, "The Girard-Reynolds Isomorphism"